 To finish the day, take the subway to Ground Zero and stand still for a while at the National September 11 Memorial.
 Visit the museum or join a tour to learn more about what happened.

-DAY 3: Liberty & Ellis Island, Brooklyn
+Day 3 - Liberty and Ellis Island, Brooklyn

-Start the day with a visit to the Statue of Liberty, a must-see attraction if it’s your first time in New York.
+Start the day with a visit to the Statue of Liberty, a must-see attraction if it’s your first time in NY.
 Yes, there’s plenty of tourists, but there’s a reason for that… The whole experience is worth it: the ferry trip from Battery park to Liberty Island with its great views of New York’s harbor and the Statue of Liberty as you approach, the visit of Liberty Island with a view on Manhattan’s skyline and the climb up the steep stairway all the way to the crown.
 Only a handful of people visit the crown, and it’s actually very calm up there (well the crown itself is really small so it quickly gets crowded, but you will definitely not be waiting in line halfway up the stairs).

 Once you’re finished, head to Ellis island for a visit of the fascinating Migration museum.
 At the end of the 19th – beginning of the 20th century, all candidate-immigrants had to pass through Ellis Island.
 They arrived here carrying all their belongings in search of a new life in the United States.